tvqt/jacaranda/README.md

 The `status_text` method is very simple – it accepts a time period it needs to produce text for, and returns a string of text.

 Typically there is a `count` method used to get hit some endpoint or scrape some pages, and generate aggregate statistics.
 The exact implementation is up to you!
-Check out the `PlanningAlerts` and `RightToKnow` classes to see some more complex use cases.
+Check out the `PlanningAlerts` and `RightToKnow` runners to see some more complex use cases.

 ## Image credit